martinthomson/http2-client-certs/draft-bishop-httpbis-http2-additional-certs.md

 received on any other stream MUST be rejected with a stream error of type `PROTOCOL_ERROR`.

+### Exported Authenticator Characteristics {#exp-auth}

+The Exported Authenticator API defined in [I-D.ietf-tls-exported-authenticator] takes as input a certificate, supporting information about the certificate (OCSP, SCT, etc.), and an optional `certificate_request_context`.
+When generating exported authenticators for use with this extension, the `certificate_request_context` MUST be the two-octet Cert-ID.

+Upon receipt of a completed authenticator, an endpoint MUST check that:

+ - the `validate` API confirms the validity of the authenticator itself
+ - the `certificate_request_context` matches the Cert-ID of the frame(s) in which it was received

+Once the authenticator is accepted, the endpoint can perform any other checks for the acceptability of the certificate itself.

 # Indicating failures during HTTP-Layer Certificate Authentication {#errors}

 Because this draft permits certificates to be exchanged at the HTTP